 2. Be mindful of ingredients

 When using a Japanese knife to cut meat, be careful not to cut through bone or hard tissue, as the impact could cause the knife to chip.
 This is true of frozen food and hard seeds too, such as avocado or mango cores.
-Use your judgment: If an ingredient is difficult to cut through and requires a lot of pressure, it’s best not to use a Japanese knife for the task.
+Use your judgment: If an ingredient is difficult to cut through and requires a lot of pressure, it’s best to exercise additional care, or to use a European-style knife for the task instead.

 3. Speaking of hard surfaces...